Ovarian cancer treatment

 Treating stage 1 cancer

-If the cancer is stage 1c or high-grade, your doctor may advise you to have chemotherapy after surgery.
+If the cancer is stage 1c or high-grade, you will have surgery, but not fertility-sparing surgery.
+Your doctor may advise you to have chemotherapy after surgery.
 This is to reduce the risk of the cancer coming back.

 Treating stage 2 to 4 cancer